 In the unlikely event that the conference is cancelled, we will refund all tickets.

-All listed speakers are confirmed; however, we recognize that life events may sometimes prevent a speaker from participating at the last minute.
+All listed speakers are confirmed; however, we recognize that life events may sometimes prevent a speaker from participating.
 We will do all we can to provide a suitable replacement or substitution for that speaker/session.

-We acknowledge that this event is being hosted on the ancestral lands of the Coast Salish WSANEC people.
+We acknowledge with gratitude that this event is being hosted on the ancestral lands of the Coast Salish WSANEC people.

 Food and Beverage

-You are also welcome to bring your own lunch and snacks along to enjoy outdoors on the picnic tables, in the orchard, or inside in the Grand Gallery.
+You are also welcome to bring your own lunch and snacks along to enjoy indoors in the Bodine Hall or outside on the surrounding lawns.

-There will be a Beverage Bar available with juice and smoothie options, and a selection of coffees and teas for purchase.
+There will be a Concession available with beverage and snack options including a selection of coffees and teas for purchase.

 We encourage you to bring a refillable water bottle and/or reusable beverage container to fill and take with you to the presentations.

-The Community Showcase is open to conference attendees only from 12 to 1.15 pm during the lunch hour, and is open to the general public from 1.30 to 3 pm.
+The Community Showcase is open to conference attendees during the 90 minute lunch period from 12 noon to 1.30 pm.

 Parking and Directions